anshulv1401/dsa-mosh/DSA/Part2/README.md

   - Height of a tree is the height of its root node
   - Depth of root node is zero
   - Depth of any node is the number of edges from root to itself

+## Balanced and unbalanced

+Balanced Trees: If the difference between the height of the left and right subtress for every node is 0 or 1

+Self Balancing tress

+- AVL Tress (Adelson-velsky and landis)
+- Red-black trees
+- B-trees
+- Splay Trees
+- 2-3 Trees

+Rotations

+- LL
+- RR
+- LR
+- RL